Dr Renee Timmers

 Department of Music

 34 Leavygreave Road

 email : email@example.com

-Having studied Musicology for my first degree (MA) in Amsterdam, I pursued a PhD in Psychology at the Radboud University Nijmegen.
+My first degree was in Musicology (MA), which I studied in Amsterdam.
+Thereafter, I pursued a PhD in Psychology (Social Sciences) at the Radboud University Nijmegen.
 As a member of the Music Mind Machine group, I was involved in collaborative research combining perspectives and methods from psychology, computer science and music theory to investigate perception and cognition of music.
 My main focus was on (cognitive) rules that underlie the expressive timing of music, but also the freedom that performers have within these rules.

-After my PhD, I was a postdoctoral researcher for six years at institutes in Italy (University of Genoa), Austria (OEFAI), the UK (KCL), the Netherlands (Radboud University) and the USA.
+After my PhD, I was a postdoctoral researcher for six years at institutes in Italy (University of Genoa), Austria (OEFAI), the UK (KCL), the Netherlands (Radboud University) and the USA (Northwestern University).
 I worked at departments of music, psychology and computer science gaining relevant cross-disciplinary experience.
 My research focused on the communication of emotions through music performance, including a comparison of emotional expression in early and later recordings of Schubert songs, and the development of automated visual feedback on expressive performance.

 - Editor of Empirical Musicology Review

 - Associate editor of Psychomusicology: Music, Mind and Brain.

 - Member of editorial board Journal of New Music Research and Psychology of Music.

 - Music and emotion